2009 Chevrolet HHR Performance

 Acceleration and Power

 The HHR's perceived engine power is debatable, but it does offer good fuel economy.
-According to the Environmental Protection Agency, the HHR with the base engine and manual transmission is expected to net 21 miles per gallon in the city and 30 on the highway.
-With the 2.4-liter engine, it is expected to 20 in the city and 28 on the highway.
+According to the Environmental Protection Agency, the HHR with the base engine and manual transmission is expected to net 21 mpg in the city and 30 mpg on the highway.
+With the 2.4-liter engine, it is expected to 20/28 mpg.
 However, the higher-level engine takes premium gasoline, while the base engine takes regular.

-- MSN says "even the most potent HHR engine provides just so-so acceleration."
+- "Even the most potent HHR engine provides just so-so acceleration." -- MSN

 Handling and Braking